-Suffering from 'nature-deficit disorder'?
-Here’s how the ancient Japanese practice of forest bathing can help.
+VIDEO: Suffering from 'nature-deficit disorder'?
+Here’s how the ancient Japanese forest bathing practice can help.

 (Main image courtesy of Association of Nature and Forest Therapy Guides and Programs)